 - Stakeholder Approval: Who needs to sign off on this addition?

-The audit scope can be refined based on findings and changes in the service organization's environment as the audit progresses.
+The audit scope can be refined based on findings and changes in the service organization’s environment as the audit progresses.
+Changes in scope may impact the audit period and require a reassessment of the design and operating effectiveness of controls to ensure they meet SOC 2 Type 2 requirements.

 Annually Scope Review Questions: